 Cat Café (Kattakaffihusið)

-Just off one of the main shopping streets, Iceland’s first cat café opened in 2018 offering simple, wholesome options, including grilled pesto sandwich and avocado on sourdough bread.
+Just off one of the main shopping streets, Iceland’s first cat café opened in 2018 offering simple, wholesome options, including grilled pesto sandwiches and avocado on sourdough bread.
 There are plenty of desserts, too – try the lemon cake.

 The cat-loving owners aim to create a warm, cosy atmosphere where customers can relax, enjoy good food and meet their cats.
 To date, 27 cats have been re-homed.